JL907/Katarina/README.md

 `Bug reports can be posted in discord` https://discord.gg/aYuS9Wsxxx

 * Voracity Damage increased to 400% up from 300%
-* Voracity Proc Coefficient reduced to 0.25 down from 0.5
+* Death Lotus Proc Coefficient reduced to 0.25 down from 0.5
 * Added configuration
+* Fixed an issue with Voracity while player had Death Mark

 ## Discord
 <a href="https://discord.gg/aYuS9Wsxxx" target="_blank">